NoraLoose/noraloose.github.io/_pages/index.md

 # About

-I am a postdoc at Princeton University and member of the [M2LInES project](https://m2lines.github.io/).
+I am a Postdoctoral Research Associate at Princeton University and member of the [M2LInES project](https://m2lines.github.io/).
 I am using machine learning methods to improve and accelerate ocean mesoscale eddy parameterizations.

 Before joining the M2LInES team, I worked with the [Ocean Transport and Eddy Energy Climate Process Team (CPT)](https://ocean-eddy-cpt.github.io/).
 My research with the CPT was focused on better understanding the ocean eddy energy cycle and improving mesoscale eddy parameterizations by making them energetically consistent.
 I have also worked on adjoint modeling and ocean state estimation within the [ECCO project](https://ecco-group.org/).
 Within the ECCO framework, I applied techniques from the computational sciences in order to quantify uncertainties in ocean state estimates and gain new insights into how to improve the global ocean observing system.